Following the success of last year’s programme, we are delighted to offer our British Bangladeshi and Pakistani Year 12 Access Programme in 2022!

 Although we do not anticipate having to cap registration numbers, live-streamed sessions will have capacity limits and we may have to limit the number of attendees for in-person events.
 Priority will be given to UK state school students and we may consider other contextual data when prioritising participants.

-If you have any questions about the programme, please contact Dr Matt Williams on email@example.com.
+If you have any questions about the programme, please contact the Access Fellow, Dr Matt Williams, on firstname.lastname@example.org.